-According to the Centers for Disease Control and Prevention, 1–2 mg/kg is a fatal oral dose of cyanide for 70 kg/154 lbs human.
-But a 1938 study fixes the lowest fatal oral dose at 0.56 mg/kg.
+According to the Centers for Disease Control and Prevention, 1–2 mg/kg is a fatal oral dose of cyanide for a human weighing 70 kg/154 lbs.
+But a 1938 study had fixed the lowest fatal oral dose at 0.56 mg/kg.
 So erring on the side of safety, about 39–140 mg cyanide when taken orally is fatal for a 70 kg individual.

 But You Need To Eat Over 150 Seeds To Cross The Safe Limit